Learning to read

 Fluent Readers

-Those children with a reading age of 11+ are considered fluent readers and will not access the phonics programme.
+Students that have successfully completed the Little Wandle programme and have passed the placement assessment are considered fluent readers and will not access the phonics programme.
 They will follow the ‘Lexia Reading Programme’.
 Reading for these students will focus on shared understanding, comprehension, discussion and answering questions.

 Sight Reading